rockit-astro/roofd/README.md

 ## Roof daemon

-`roofd` communicates with the [SuperWASP roof controller](https://github.com/warwick-one-metre/superwasp-roof-controller) attached via USB.
+`roofd` communicates with the [Rolling roof controller](https://github.com/rockit-astro/roof-controller) attached via USB.
 Control is exposed via Pyro.

 `roof` is a commandline utility that interfaces with the roof daemon.

-`python3-warwick-observatory-roof` is a python module with the common roof code.
+`python3-rockit-roof` is a python module with the common roof code.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the software architecture and instructions for developing and deploying the code.

 ### Configuration